akiirii/CompanyManagement/README.md

 A small application to manage the departments inside of a company.

-The data structure regarding the company is defined in data.structure.js files in the root folder
+The data structure regarding the company is defined in [data.structure.js](data.structure.js) file in the root folder

 # SPECIFICATIONS